lllucius/skilltest/README.rst

  :regen: **true** or **false** Boolean when set to **true** will force regeneration of the AVS voice input files.
 Otherwise, existing files using the same utterance will be reused.

- :numavs: the number of AVS tasks that will be run concurrently.
+ :avstasks: the number of AVS tasks that will be run concurrently.
 While Amazon can probably handle anything you throw at it, you might want to be a good netizen and not set this too high.

- :numtts: the number of TTS tasks that will be run concurrently.
+ :ttstasks: the number of TTS tasks that will be run concurrently.
 Totally depends on your machine, but setting to at least the number of processors core you have will greatly speed up TTS conversions.

  :ttsmethod: this tells *skilltest* which TTS method to use.
 The valid values are **espeak**, **osx**, and **sapi**.
 See `Speech synthesizer setup <Speech synthesizer setup_>`_ for a discussion of the different methods.